Paying an HMRC Fine: What you Need to Know

 Again, this is dependent on the method of payment.
 Average times are as follows:

-How do I pay an HMRC Penalty if I’m Paying from an Overseas bank Account?
+How do I pay an HMRC Fine if I’m Paying from an Overseas Bank Account?

 Overseas payments should go to a different account from UK based ones.
 The current details are as follows: